Skip to Content

 We only had limited time as the days were really short at the end of October/beginning of November when we visited, so we chose to explore Cinque Terre by train in combination with hiking.
 Below, you can find our detailed itinerary for one day in Cinque Terre and a map indicating all the places.
 Find out!

 TIP: If you don’t want to plan anything yourself, here is an organized day tour from La Spezia that has a similar itinerary to what we did.
 It visits all the best villages and includes some hiking as well.
 Alternatively, this day tour from Florence is another great choice.
-It visits all the villages, foresees time to hike between two villages for those who want to, and also includes a boat ride and lunch at a local restaurant.
+These tours visit all the villages, foresee time to do some hiking (for those who want to), and also include a boat ride and lunch at a local restaurant.

 TIP for cruise ship passengers: If you are visiting Cinque Terre as a shore excursion, then this highly-rated tour from the cruise terminal in La Spezia is by far the best option for you.